- to understand the different methods that digital devices can connect to each other.

 Bluetooth allows devices to connect wirelessly.
 Bluetooth uses radio waves and works over short distances.
 Most Bluetooth devices work well within a 10meter radius.
 A Keyboard and a Mouse can be used as peripheral devices on a laptop/tablet or a desktop using Bluetooth technologies.
 Printers and Speakers can be set up to work using Bluetooth.

-WiFi Direct is a technology which allows devices with these built in features to communicate directly through the Router, without the need for it’s on in-built password, a network protocol that would be needed on a device without it.
+WiFi Direct is a technology which allows devices with these built-in features to communicate directly through the Router, without the need for it’s on in-built password, a network protocol that would be needed on a device without it.
 Using WiFi Direct allows the user to input the SSID and WPA at the time of setup.
-When a user needs to print, for example, they need to be on the Wireless network and use in built functions of the printer.
+When a user needs to print, for example, they need to be on the Wireless network and use inbuilt functions of the printer.

 Because people use WiFi a lot, companies have developed services that allow users to store their files and information in secure places online.
 These are called remote servers.
 Examples of popular remote servers include Google Drive, Apple iCloud and Microsoft OneDrive.
-When a person is connected to the Internet using WiFI, they can synchronise all their files at once, this places copies securely in the remote servers.
+When a person is connected to the Internet using WiFI, they can synchronise all their files at once, this places copies securely on the remote servers.
 All the files are synchronised on other devices using the same software so each device has the same files so separate synchronisation is not required.

 Complete these tasks below.
 Screenshot and print once complete